 Because of the expense of antitumor drugs, treatment is generally limited to corticosteroids administered by mouth or by injection.
 Remission, if it happens at all, is usually short term.

 Skin mast cell tumors are a unique tumor form named for the type of skin cell from which they grow.
 Other names for these tumors are mastocytomas and mast cell sarcomas.
 In horses, mast cell tumors are uncommon, benign tumors.
+Most affected horses are young to middle-aged and male.

 These tumors may develop anywhere on the body but are most common on the head and legs.
 Typically, there is a single, solitary mass in the dermis skin layer or in fat under the skin that may expand to involve the underlying muscles.
 The tumor begins as a lump.
 As the tumor evolves, the central lump becomes surrounded by dead tissue and pus.
 In the late stages, the dead tissue hardens and mast cells may be very difficult to identify.
 Hair loss and ulcers can occur.
 A variant of skin mast cell tumor is seen in newborn foals, in which the tumors may become widespread but disappear over time.
 Surgical removal is the treatment of choice.
 These tumors do not spread to other organs and surgical removal usually cures the disease.